Fundamentals of Compositional Rewriting Theory: Examples of categories suitable for defining categorical constructions with fibrational properties

 \subsubsection{Final pullback complement pushout augmentations (FPAs)}

-The definition of \kl{FPAs} naturally suggests the following explicit construction: \begin{lemma} Let $\bfC$ be a category with a \kl{stable system of monics} $\cM$ that is a \kl{vertical weak adhesive HLR category} and \kl{finitary} with respect to $\cM$ (which entails by Theorem~\ref{thm:finitarityCats}(iii) that $\bfC$ is \kl{($\cE$,$\cM$)-structured}, for $\cE$ the class of \kl(ssm){extremal morphisms} w.r.t.\ $\cM$), and such that \kl(ssm){pushouts along $\cM$-morphisms are stable under $\cM$-pullbacks} in $\bfC$.
-Then given a \kl(ssm){pushout along an $\cM$-morphism} such as the square in the diagram below, one may construct the \kl{FPAs} of this pushout as follows: \begin{enumerate} \item For every $\cE$-morphism $B'-e\twoheadrightarrow E$ such that $e\circ \beta$ is in $\cM$, take an FPC $(\varphi,g)$ of $(f,e\circ \beta)$. \item According to Lemma~\ref{lem:FPAaux}, there exists a unique morphism $A'-\gamma\rightarrow F$ into the FPC object $F$.
-If $\gamma$ is in $\cM$, then $(\varphi, g,e)$ is in the \kl{FPA} of the pushout square. \end{enumerate}
+Let us now consider the final construction of interest, that of \kl{FPAs}, as given in Definition~\ref{def:FPA}.
+This naturally suggests the following explicit construction: \begin{lemma} Let $\bfC$ be a category with a \kl{stable system of monics} $\cM$ that is a \kl{vertical weak adhesive HLR category} and \kl{finitary} with respect to $\cM$ (which entails by Theorem~\ref{thm:finitarityCats}(iii) that $\bfC$ is \kl{($\cE$,$\cM$)-structured}, for $\cE$ the class of \kl(ssm){extremal morphisms} w.r.t.\ $\cM$), such that \kl(ssm){pushouts along $\cM$-morphisms are stable under $\cM$-pullbacks} in $\bfC$, and such that \AP\intro(FPAconstr){pushouts along $\cM$-morphisms are pullbacks}.
+Then given a \kl(ssm){pushout along an $\cM$-morphism} such as the square in the diagram below, one may construct the \kl{FPAs} of this pushout as follows: \begin{enumerate} \item For every $\cE$-morphism $P-e\twoheadrightarrow E$ such that $e\circ \beta$ is in $\cM$, and such that $(\beta,id_B)$ is a pullback of $(e,e\circ \beta)$, take an FPC $(\varphi,g)$ of $(f,e\circ \beta)$. \item Since by assumption \kl(FPAconstr){pushouts along $\cM$-morphisms are pullbacks}, by \kl{pullback-pullback composition} $(\alpha,f)$ is a pullback of $(e\circ f',e\circ \beta)$, hence by the \kl{universal property of FPCs}, there exists a unique morphism $A'-\gamma\rightarrow F$ into the FPC object $F$.
+If $\gamma$ is in $\cM$, then $(\gamma, g,e)$ is in the \kl{FPA} of the pushout square. \end{enumerate}

 \end{lemma}